What Are Headaches?

 - Breathe easily and deeply.

-Make sure your child has had something to eat and drink.
+Make sure your child has had something to eat and drink and is well hydrated.
 Kids with migraines often just want to sleep and may feel better when they wake up.
 A big part of treating migraines is avoiding the triggers that can cause them.
 That's where a headache diary can be helpful.

 You also can give your child an over-the-counter pain reliever such as acetaminophen or ibuprofen.
 Read the label to make sure that you give the right dose at the right time.
 If you have any questions about how much to give, check with the doctor.
 And if your child is under age 2 or has other medical problems, call your doctor before giving any pain reliever.
 Your doctor can tell you whether you should give it and, if so, how much (based on weight and age).